Accommodation - Best place to stay in Madrid

 These are the best areas to stay in Madrid.
 I personally recommend Castellana and Princesa – Chamberi – Argüelles for families with kids, and Chueca – Malasaña for groups and young people.

-Find the best hotels in Madrid
+Best hotels in Madrid

 In my opinion, having visited many cities in Europe, accommodation in Madrid is quite affordable and has very good quality.
 You will find big price differences though, depending on the season.